docent-net/renemoser.net/source/_posts/2014-01-01-test-ansible-roles-with-travis-ci.md

     install:
       - pip install ansible
     script:
+      - echo localhost > inventory
-      - ansible-playbook --syntax-check -i inventory role.yml
+      - ansible-playbook -i inventory --syntax-check role.yml
-      - ansible-playbook -i inventory role.yml --connection=local --sudo -vvvv
+      - ansible-playbook -i inventory --connection=local --sudo -vvvv role.yml

 If your role has dependendies defined in your `meta/main.yml` you can simply install the dependencies in your install step using `ansible-galaxy` like: